Machine-Learning-Tokyo/ML_Fairness_Ethics_Explainability/README.md

 # Fairness, Ethics, Explainability in AI and ML

-This repository provides

-- resources
-- tools
-- notebooks

-for Fairness, Ethics, Explainability in AI and ML.
+This repository provides resources, tools and notebooks for Fairness, Ethics, Explainability in AI and ML.

 ## Contents